MetPX/sarracenia/doc/Admin.rst

 subscriber

-  A subscriber is user that can only subscribe to data and return log messages.
+  A subscriber is user that can only subscribe to data and report messages.
 Not permitted to inject data.
   Each subscriber gets an xs_<user> named exchange on the pump, where if a user is named *Acme*, the corresponding exchange will be *xs_Acme*.
-This exchange is where an sr_subscribe process will send it's log messages.
+This exchange is where an sr_subscribe process will send it's report messages.

   By convention/default, the *anonymous* user is created on all pumps to permit subscription without a specific account.